Managing a VPC Instance¶

 ssh -i my_ec2_key email@example.com

-Where the appropriate private key file and public IP or hostname are substituted.
+Where the appropriate private key file and public IP address or hostname are substituted.

-The first time you log into your instance, the SSH key of the instance
+The first time logging into the instance, the SSH key for the instance will

-asked whether you want continue connecting.
-This should not be necessary on
+connecting.
+This should not be necessary on subsequent sessions.

-Once logged in, you should see the console menu similar to the one below:
+Once logged in, the client will display the console menu similar to the following:

 Connecting via HTTPS¶

-hostname of your instance into a web browser.
+or hostname of the instance into a web browser.
 For example,

 The username to log in with is